Top 8 Collaboration Tools for a Startup to Boost Productivity

 • Document everything, and have records that show your progress.

 • Measure your KPIs to identify growth indices.
-Consistently check your team’s progress and update yourself on your tool's statistics.
+Consistently check your team’s progress and stay up to date on your tool's statistics.

 You should answer these questions before you choose any collaborative tool.